 You'll be responsible for 100% of your medical and prescription drug expenses until you meet your deductible in the Bronze, Bronze Plus, or Silver coverage level.
 An HSA is a great way to pay less for those out-of-pocket expenses because you're using tax-free money.
-Let's say you injure your knee playing basketball.
+Let's say you injure your knee.
 With a high deductible, you might worry about how you're going to afford the medical bills.
 Now imagine if you had already set aside money for expenses like these.
 That's where an HSA comes in handy!
 You could already have the money you need saved up.
 An HSA allows you to set aside tax-free money to pay for qualified health care expenses.
 This includes your medical, dental, and vision copays, deductibles, and coinsurance.
-If you want, you can elect to contribute after-tax dollars to your HSA through the bank.
-Your before-tax and after-tax contributions apply to the same annual limit.
 It's Tax-Free-And Yours To Keep!